Skip to main content Skip to footer

 For instance:

-• Competitive opportunities: if a competitor goes offline, immediately increase bids to capture cheap traffic.
+• Competitive opportunities: If a competitor goes offline, immediately increase bids to capture cheap traffic.

-• Seasonal adjustments: reallocating budget based on changing consumer behavior.
+• Seasonal adjustments: Reallocating budget based on changing consumer behavior.

-• Performance-based scaling: increasing spend on high-performing campaigns while reducing underperformers.
+• Performance-based scaling: Increasing spend on high-performing campaigns while reducing underperformers.

 Resource allocation for maximum impact